 At A1deSIGNS we care about the environment and, as such, all our cold cathode lighting lamps are recycled in the same way as fluorescent lamps; the whole of the lamp from the glass to the small amount of mercury can be recycled and re-used.

-At A1deSIGNS we have the know-how to produce the Visual Merchandising signage and props to meet your requirements.
+The A1deSIGNS team have the know-how to produce cold cathode lighting to meet your requirements.
 Contact us now for a free quotation or to discuss your project requirements

 *Subject to variations according to colour and diameter of glass